ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 **Data Errors/Noise**

 .. todo::
-    Engineers: these things are not yet defined and might be edited later - they should be parameterizable

-    - Omission rates, oversampling might be needed to avoid rerunning
-    - Creation of a noise function for misrecording data (names, addresses, birthdays)
+    - Addition of a noise function for misrecording data (names, addresses, birthdays)
-    - Further refine "sharing" of SSN's
     - Include person swaps or duplicates - especially relevant for taxes if dependents should be double claimed sometimes
+    - Further refine "sharing" of SSN's with noise function
+    - To create these noise functions, in addition to the above survey outputs, please include: tracked guardian(s) and the tracked guardian(s) addresses

 **Limitations and Possible Future Adds**